ucan-wg/delegation/README.md

 A good litmus test for invocation validity by a invoking agent is to check if they would be able to create a valid delegation for that capability.

-### 5.2.2 Token Uniqueness

-Each remote invocation MUST be a unique UCAN: for instance using a nonce (`nnc`) or simply a unique expiry.
-The recipient MUST validate that they have not received the top-level UCAN before.
-For implementation recommentations, please refer to the [replay attack prevention] section.

-## 5.3 Proof Chaining

-Each capability MUST either be originated by the issuer (root capability, or "parenthood") or have one-or-more proofs in the `prf` field to attest that this issuer is authorized to use that capability ("introduction").
-In the introduction case, this check MUST be recursively applied to its proofs until a root proof is found (i.e. issued by the resource owner).

-Except for rights amplification (below), each capability delegation MUST have equal or narrower capabilities from its proofs.
-The time bounds MUST also be equal to or contained inside the time bounds of the proof's time bounds.
-This lowering of rights at each delegation is called "attenuation."

-FIXME removed section, fix numbering

 ## 5.5 Content Identifiers